Greece travel guide

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of the current rules for the most common types of travel.

 Passport validity requirements

-• valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)
+- have an ‘expiry date’ at least 3 months after the day you plan to leave the Schengen area

 Visa requirements

-You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
+You can travel without a visa to the Schengen area, which includes Greece, for up to 90 days in any 180-day period without a visa.
 This applies if you travel:

-• as a tourist
+- as a tourist

-• to visit family or friends
+- to visit family or friends

-• to attend business meetings, cultural or sports events
+- to attend business meetings, cultural or sports events

-• for short-term studies or training
+- for short-term studies or training

-If you are travelling to Greece and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
+If you’re travelling to other Schengen countries as well, make sure your whole visit is within the 90-day visa-free limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.
+If you overstay the 90-day visa-free limit, you may be banned from entering Schengen countries for up to 3 years.

-You can show evidence of when and where you entered or exited the Schengen area, and ask the border guards to add this date and location in your passport.
-Examples of acceptable evidence include boarding passes and tickets.
+If your passport is missing a stamp, show evidence of when and where you entered or left the Schengen area (for example, boarding passes or tickets) and ask the border guards to add the date and location in your passport.

 You may also need to:

-• show a return or onward ticket
+- show a return or onward ticket

-• show you have enough money for your stay
+- prove that you have enough money for your stay

 Customs rules